 Potential Savings: Over $5/month

+If you’re wondering how to save $5000 in 3 months, stopping your subscriptions can be one of the answers.
 For three months, consider cutting out the various subscription services you’re paying for.
 This can include things like Netflix, Hulu, Spotify, Pandora, Amazon Music or any other media or streaming service you’re a part of, as well as magazine, newspaper and social media services you might be subscribed to.